Risk Management

 Information Security Initiatives

-The Group has taken steps to establish an information security management system (ISMS) in compliance with ISO 27001 from the three perspectives of strengthening information security compliance, increasing customer trust, and leveraging information internally and externally.
+The Group has taken steps to build an information security management system (ISMS) in compliance with ISO 27001 from the three perspectives of strengthening information security compliance, increasing customer trust, and leveraging information internally and externally.

 In efforts to upgrade information security further under the leadership of the Information Security Supervisory Manager, we will incorporate the cyber security measures implemented by the IT Department.
 At the same time, we pursue continuous improvement in accordance with ISMS to contribute to the realization of our long-term vision of becoming a technology-based company.